Flying High Again

 Pittsburgh International Airport was once called “the airport of the future” by The New York Times.

-Extensively renovated in the early 1990s, for years it was a showcase hub for U.S. Airways, which operated hundreds of flights there daily.
+Extensively renovated in the early 1990s, it served as a hub for U.S. Airways for years, with hundreds of flights operating there daily.
 It featured an underground tram that whisked passengers between terminals and shopping options so extensive that area residents would visit just to browse the retail stores.

 But in the early 2000s, Pittsburgh International Airport experienced turbulence.
 Security rules after the Sept.
 11, 2001, terrorist attacks banned non-passengers from airport terminals.
 That put an end to the airport’s era as a shopping destination.
-Then U.S. Airways went through bankruptcy — twice — and closed its Pittsburgh hub.
+Then U.S. Airways filed for bankruptcy twice and closed its Pittsburgh hub.
 Passenger traffic plummeted.
 Almost a third of its 75 gates went unused.
 Suddenly, the airport didn’t need

 all that shopping.